cloudmesh-community/sp20-516-251/datacenter.md

-million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the U.S[@sp-20-251-NorthLakeDataCenter].
+million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the
+U.S [@sp-20-251-NorthLakeDataCenter].

 ### Electricity Cost and Carbon Footprint

-The average commercial electricity rate in Northlake, IL is 4.05¢/kWh[@sp-20-251-ElectricityLocal].There are three 66 MVA electrical substations that provide a total of 198 megawatts of power[@sp-20-251-MicrosoftChicagoNorthlake].
+The average commercial electricity rate in Northlake, IL is 4.05¢/kWh [@sp-20 -251-ElectricityLocal].There are three 66 MVA electrical substations that provide a total of 198 megawatts of power [@sp-20-251-MicrosoftChicagoNorthlake].

 198 megawatts * 1000 = 198000 kilowatts